-It is also proposed that the extant Executive / Overview and Scrutiny Committee protocol be expanded to include the Governance and Audit Committee.
+It is also proposed that the extant Executive / Overview and Scrutiny Committee protocol be expanded to include the Audit and Governance Committee.
 It is recognised that the Audit function is best placed to review certain areas of Council business.

-The Group of Chairs will have a role in ensuring that the work of the Audit and Scrutiny Committees are coordinated and where there is overlap between responsibilities work does not become siloed or too narrow of focus.
+The Group of Chairs will have a role in ensuring that the work of the Audit and Governance Committee and the Scrutiny Committees is coordinated and, where there is overlap between responsibilities, work does not become siloed or too narrow of focus.

-There is benefit in formalising the link between the Committee and its lead Officer, the Section 151 Officer particularly on formulating and maintaining the yearly Work Programme.
+There is benefit in formalising the link between the Committee and its lead Officer, in particular the Section 151 Officer, on formulating and maintaining the yearly Work Programme.

-18. Review of Governance and Audit Function
+18. Review of Audit and Governance Function